technicalpickles/jeweler/README.markdown

 It supports a number of options:

  * --create-repo: in addition to preparing a project, it create an repo up on GitHub and enable RubyGem generation
+ * --testunit: generate test_helper.rb and test ready for test/unit
+ * --minitest: generate test_helper.rb and test ready for minitest
- * --shoulda: generate test_helper.rb and empty test ready for shoulda (this is the default)
+ * --shoulda: generate test_helper.rb and test ready for shoulda (this is the default)
+ * --rspec: generate spec_helper.rb and spec ready for rspec
- * --bacon: generate spec_helper.rb and empty spec ready for bacon
+ * --bacon: generate spec_helper.rb and spec ready for bacon

 ## Gemspec